What You Need in Your Car for Winter

 A 12-volt air compressor is a must.
 Last summer I experienced a flat tire while heading home from a quick Wal-Mart trip.
 Thank goodness my granddaughter was with me to help with the tire change tasks.

-The challenge we faced was having a spare tire that had gone flat since the last time we had the car serviced and the tires checked out.
+Our challenge was having a spare tire that had gone flat since the last time we had the car serviced and the tires checked out.
 Without that 12-volt air compressor to plug into the car’s 12-volt outlet and use to pump up the spare, we would have been in a world of hurt!

-Having a pair of work gloves in the car also proved so helpful.
-Working with that lug wrench was hard on the hands, so the gloves were a lifesaver.
+Having a pair of work gloves in the car also proved very helpful.
+Working with that lug wrench was hard on the hands, so the gloves were lifesaving.

-Although we didn’t need one, a tire plug set (buy them cheaply at Wal-Mart) may be something you consider having in case you need a quick and temporary tire repair you can perform on the spot.
+Although we didn’t need one, a tire plug set (buy them cheaply at Wal-Mart) may be something you consider having if you need a quick and temporary tire repair you can perform on the spot.
 12 Volt Car Tire Pump Compressor

 Window Break Tool

 This tool could prove the difference between life and death.
-It is certainly worth having in your emergency supplies as you prepare the car for winter travel or just a fun weekend road trip.
+It is worth having in your emergency supplies as you prepare the car for winter travel or a fun weekend road trip.

 Cash/Small Bills

 You need to decide how much you feel comfortable putting in your car, it would be way more than $5.00, these days.
-Anyway, slip some cash in small bills, in your wallet, purse, or another place in your car to keep for emergencies.
+Anyway, slip some cash in small bills, in your wallet, purse, or another place in your car to keep it in case of emergencies.
 It would be enough to fill your car with gas and buy food and water to get you to a safe place.

 Entertainment Items

-If you are like me, you have been stranded a time or two due to car accidents, icy roads, snow-packed roads.
+If you’re like me, you have been stranded a time or two due to car accidents, icy roads, or snow-packed roads.
 Mark and I were parked on a California main road between Barstow, California, and Las Vegas, Nevada for three hours.
-It got boring, people were thirsty, hungry, and frustrated.
+It got boring; people were thirsty, hungry, and frustrated.

 Final Word

-Be sure to have these essential items in your car during the winter months.
+Be sure to have these essential items in your car during winter.
 You don’t know when they might come in handy.
 Be safe instead of sorry by packing a bag full of these essential items, including a first-aid kit, non-perishable food, heavy blankets, and more.

 It doesn’t hurt to have these items readily available and easily accessible, especially during the winter when the roads are wet and slippery.